flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 # SimBrief and Navigraph Integration

 We have recently streamlined our SimBrief integration with Navigraph.
-If you are using the stable version, please see [stable version information](#).
+If you are using the stable version, please see [stable version information](#) for instructions how to authenticate / sync your account.

 ## Quick Links